UniqueTee/SimpleWallet/README.md

 MATH SimpleWallet is the protocol for connecting native blockchain game mobile app to MathWallet.

-It supports multiple blockchains including Ethereum, Bsc, Arbitrum, etc.
+It supports all EVM & Substrate blockchains including Ethereum, Bsc, Polkadot, etc.

 ## API